-There aren’t a lot of ingredients in this dish, so the important thing is to use a quality, aged, sharp cheddar and a good, dark beer.
+There aren't a lot of ingredients in this dish, so the important thing is to use a quality, aged, sharp cheddar and a good, dark beer.
 The sourdough bread should be good, too.
-A lot of the “sourdough” factory breads are not really sourdough, but have sour flavouring.
-If you love sourdough, you will know from one taste if it isn’t real.
-It’s easy to find the real thing, since most grocery stores have in-store bakeries, and of course any bakery will have it.
+A lot of the "sourdough" factory bread is not really sourdough but has a sour flavouring.
+If you love sourdough, you will know from one taste if it isn't real.
+It's easy to find the real thing, since most grocery stores have in-store bakeries, and of course any bakery will have it.

 For this recipe, fresh bread just doesn't work.
 Unless you oven toast it, which is even better than using stale bread, and you don't have to wait for it to stale.
 Toasting will give you the best texture for the bread pudding.

 This dish is perfect for brunch, or lunch.
 Kind of like a beer flavoured grilled cheese.
 But in a bowl.
 Want more Irish?
 Try Irish Soda Bread, Irish Beef & Guinness Stew or Slow Cooker Corned Beef and Cabbage

 - 1 sourdough loaf cut into cubes and oven toasted